cvml-yao/yaolab/_pages/home.md

-To this end, we develop novel A tools to visualize the relevant B. We want to be able to build the perfect C (see [Research](research)).
+To this end, we develop novel A tools to visualize the relevant B. We want to be able to build the perfect C (see [Publications](publications)).

 We are located at #06-18, AS3, NUS.
 Please feel free to drop by!